Going Back to the (Breakfast) Basics

 Your mother was correct when she told you that “Breakfast is the most important meal of the day”.
-While many people think that skipping breakfast will save them calories, or don’t make the time to include this meal, studies have shown that skipping breakfast can actually have negative effects to your health.
+While many people think that skipping breakfast will save them calories, or don’t make the time to include this meal, studies have shown that skipping breakfast can actually have negative effects on your health.
 Here are 5 reasons to start the day with a smart meal:

 Metabolism.
 Eating regular meals, especially breakfast, sends your body a message that it can USE rather can conserve the calories you are ingesting.
 Studies have shown that shifting your calorie intake to earlier in the day helps your body use calories more efficiently instead of storing excess calories as body fat.